DataDog/datadog-agent/docs/agent/secrets.md

    error while decrypting secrets in an instance: could not query ACLs for C:\decrypt.exe
    ```

-3. Your executable needs to be a valid Win32 application, or you will get the following error:
+3. Your executable needs to be a valid Win32 application, the following error is written to the log:
    ```
    error while running 'C:\decrypt.py': fork/exec C:\decrypt.py: %1 is not a valid Win32 application.
    ```